konome/chkdpi/README.md

 A tool to retrieve DPI related data.
 Incidentally `chkdpictx` is also able to encode/decode base64 from any string and file.

 The following data are being retrieved:
-- Available DPI awareness modes and their associated handles
+- Available DPI awareness modes and their associated context handles
 - Current system DPI
 - Primary display resolution
 - Windows version of host.